Gladioul/Renpy_ollama_local_AI_configuration/README.md

 ## ¿Future updates?

--Translating text on the screenshoots to English and some text that is not in English
+-Add the chance to input personality to the prompts

 -Do some cleaning on the Files

 -Add some style to the program (It's pretty rough):
 Image for the girl
 Not use the default UI
-Beurify the menu
+Beutify the menu

--Program that if the response is too big for the dialogue box, put it on the next dialogue box (Feaseable) **Done**
+-More comments on the code

 -Upgrading this Wiki, after more testing

 -Integrate transformers or ollama on the renpy project to have a stand alone build to use locally

--Better response time, this can be tough I see other webUI struggling with this

 -Add more AI tools (This one is greedy)

+-Better response time **Done**

+-Program that if the response is too big for the dialogue box, put it on the next dialogue box (Feaseable) **Done**

+-Translating text on the screenshoots to English and some text that is not in English **Done**

 ## Trouble shoothing